espoirMur/end-to-end-rag/notes.md

 ### Update on 23 July!

 The RAG experiment is considered as completed, the next step is to organize the code into module and start the productionarization.

+### Update on 29 July:

+Made the presentation about the model, the next step is to write about it.